onlyhavecans/squirrels.wtf/content/posts/BaaS Burnout as a a Service.md

 date: 2016-05-02
 title: "BaaS: Burnout as a Service"
 slug: baas-burnout-as-a-service
-categories: [ramblings]
+categories: [musings]
 ---

 I wanna take a moment to to address what I like to call **Burnout as a Service; how I see burnout as a product of the tech industry and culture**.
 My friends, coworkers, and I have all experienced it in various levels, sometimes to crippling physical side effects.
-In this article I'm going to use strong language like _need_, and _should_, and _I won't work with you if you [don't|do] $thing_.
+In this article I'm going to use strong language like _need_, and _should_, and _I won't work with you if you \[don't|do\] $thing_.
 While I have strong opinions about this subject and feel I have developed a powerful framework for helping avoid burnout it’s bound not to be perfect or complete.
 I do study this subject at great length in the name of personal development and productivity/energy management so if you have thoughts, opinions, feedback, or insights further into this topic I'd be happy to hear about them in the comments.

 I'd like to point to [this article](http://blog.lusis.org/blog/2016/04/28/the-flaw-in-all-things/), written by an amazing operations expert who has reached the jaded level where all things are approached solely by the perceived possible failure points, causing decision paralysis.
 Having lived the fear of doing for the failure it may cause down the road it I personally identify with this brand of burnout myself.